How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 • He had a good understanding of two and three-step instructions.
 “Vasya, see that red block?
 Please go get it and place it on your tower.”

-I love this potty seat with the ladder that goes right on the big toilet!
-Super easy to put together, sturdy, cute, and foldable.
-Easy to clean too.
-I did not like the idea of a portable, little potty – no way to flush the mess!
-So we used the regular potty with this special seat with a ladder.
-I love the handles on the sides too.
-My son can independently climb up by himself.
+I love this potty seat with a ladder that goes right on the big toilet!
+It’s super easy to assemble, sturdy, cute, and foldable.
+It’s also easy to clean.
+I did not like the idea of a portable, little potty—no way to flush the mess!
+So we used the regular potty with a special seat and ladder.
+I love the handles on the sides, too.
+And my son can climb up by himself.

 How to Potty Train in One Day | Baby Chick

-Set aside three days in a row where you will focus on the potty, pee, and poop ONLY.
-Especially on day one, you need to plan to be with your child all day playing, reading, etc. Be close to the potty!
+Set aside three days in a row where you will ONLY focus on the potty, pee, and poop.
+Especially on day one, you need to plan to be with your child all day, playing, reading, and so on.
+Be close to the potty!
 And don’t leave the house with your little one just yet.

-I researched online and read the recommendation to put my child in an oversized t-shirt and no underwear.
-I thought no way!
+I researched online and read several articles and parent tips that suggested putting your child in an oversized T-shirt and going commando.
+I thought, “No way!”
 So I started potty training with underwear, and he peed in them A LOT.
-Underwear feels like a diaper, so it was SO MUCH better when I removed the underwear.
+Underwear feels like a diaper, so it was much easier when I removed it.

 We started using underwear on day three.